long1eu/flutter_i18n/README.md

 # Synopsis

-This plugin helps you internationalize you Flutter app by generating be needed boiler plate code.
+This plugin helps you internationalize you Flutter app by generating the needed boiler plate code.
 You just add and organize strings in files that are contained in the /res/values folder.
 This plugin is based on the [Internationalizing Flutter Apps](https://flutter.io/tutorials/internationalization/) tutorial and on the [Material Library Localizations](https://github.com/flutter/flutter/tree/master/packages/flutter_localizations/lib/src/l10n) package.
 Much of the instructions are taken from there.

 # Usage

 ### 1. Setup you App

- Setup your localizationsDelegates and your supportedLocales witch will allow to access the strings.
+ Setup your localizationsDelegates and your supportedLocales which allows the access to the internationalized strings.

 <pre style="margin-left: 80px;">class MyApp extends StatelessWidget {
   @override